-The 2019 New England Medieval Conference will take place in Providence, RI in November.
-Check back soon for details about submission of abstracts, registration, and lodging.
+The 2019 New England Medieval Conference will take place in Providence, RI on 2 November.
+Registration is now open.
+Registration closes on 18 October.

 Rethinking the Body: Humanity and its Discontents in Late Antiquity and the Middle Ages

 The body is a contested battleground of human experience.
 Human bodies provide a locus for the expression and distribution of power; they are messy, imperfect, and uncontrollable; they change over time; they are subject to weaknesses, illnesses, and suffering.
 Yet at the same time bodies provide a touchstone for culturally-contingent ideals of beauty and sexuality; they are central to the emotions and to sensate experience; they are crucially but enigmatically linked to notions of mind, soul, and spirit.

 In November 2019, Brown University will host the New England Medieval Conference, an annual interdisciplinary gathering of medievalists which has met in the region since 1974.
 This year, speakers will be asked to consider how the human body (broadly conceived) was imagined, depicted, and treated in life and death in late antiquity and the middle ages—a topic which has received much critical attention in recent decades.
 By examining historical, literary, religious, scientific, and medical texts; artistic, architectural, and musical production; manuscripts, documents, material artifacts, and other sources, scholars of all disciplines and specializations are encouraged to reflect on the ways Jews, Muslims, Christians, and ‘pagans’ in Europe, the Mediterranean, and the wider world understood real and metaphorical bodies: for example,